panzerdp/dmitripavlutin.com/content/posts/2016-05-22-this/index.md

 ```
 At the time `sum(15, 16)` is called, JavaScript automatically sets `this` as the global object, which in a browser is `window`.

-When `this` is used outside any function scope (the top most scope: global execution context), it also refers to the global object:
+When `this` is used outside any function scope (the topmost scope: global execution context), it also refers to the global object:

 ```javascript
 console.log(this === window); // => true